 Or have a section where you can share and or store files from your PC’s.

 You might have Mac’s and PC’s at your home.

 1. Seagate Backup Plus not Recognized

-You may plug your Seagate Backup Plus into your Mac and you see no icon on the desktop what to do?
+You may plug your Seagate Backup Plus into your Mac and see no drive icon on the desktop.

-- Are you sure you don’t have a broken USB cable? try another cable
+4. Are you sure you don’t have a broken USB cable?
+Try another cable

-- Check if you can see the drive in Disk Utility sometimes an NTFS formatted drive doesn’t appear correctly on the desktop but can be seen in Disk Utility.
-Select the drive from there.
+Sometimes an NTFS formatted drive doesn’t appear on the desktop.
+But you can see it in Disk Utility.
+And you can select the drive from there.

 2. The USB cable provided with the Seagate Backup Plus is too short?

 Yes, it is only 18 inches long.
 And depending on where you want to place the drive compared to your laptop you may want a longer USB 3.0 cable.
 Check out my article on the Seagate Backup Plus for Mac for suggestions.